Azure/batch-shipyard/docs/15-batch-shipyard-configuration-fs.md

     [NFSv4 server](https://en.wikipedia.org/wiki/Network_File_System).
     `glusterfs` will provision a [GlusterFS server](https://www.gluster.org/).
   * (required) `mountpoint` is the path to mount the filesystem.
-This will also be the export path from the server.
+This will also be the export path from the server for NFS.
+Note that with GlusterFS, if the cluster is suspended then restarted or machines are rebooted, the local gluster volume mount will not automatically mount upon boot, but will mount upon first use.
+This only applies to local access to the gluster volume mountpath directly on the virtual machine itself.
   * (optional) `mount_options` are mount options as an array to specify when mounting the filesystem.
 The examples here `noatime` and `nodiratime` reduce file metadata updates for access times on files and directories.